Hajime8673/No-DB-Bot-Inviter/README.md

 ## Installing
 1. Open `config.py`
-2. Replace all the variable in `config.py` with your own information.(Follow Comments)
+2. Replace all the variavle in `config.py` with your own information.(Follow Comments)
 3. Install `Python 3.9+`
 4. Install `requirements.txt`
 5. run using `run.bat` or `inviter.py`